Katrina Sharples

 Katrina Jane Sharples is a New Zealand biostatistician.
-She is full professor in the Department of Mathematics and Statistics at the University of Otago, and head of statistics at Otago.
+She is a full professor in the Department of Mathematics and Statistics at the University of Otago, and head of statistics at Otago.

 Sharples completed a Ph.D. in statistics at the University of Washington in 1989.
 Her dissertation, Regression Analysis of Correlated Binary Data, was supervised by Norman Breslow.

 Her research has included work on cattle-based spreading of leptospirosis in Tanzania, and a study of tuberculosis in Indonesia.

 Sharples is also a viola player in the Dunedin Symphony Orchestra, and has performed in smaller string ensembles in Dunedin.